jordan-clayton/whisper-realtime/README.md

 # Ribble-Whisper

-An adapter library that provides a high-level API for realtime (streaming) and offline transcription using OpenAI's Whisper.
-This library wraps core [whisper-rs](https://github.com/tazz4843/whisper-rs) functionality, voice activity detection (VAD), file loading, as well as additional optional features (e.g. resampling) to make integrating Whisper into projects fast and easy.
+A high-level adapter for real-time (streaming) and offline transcription using OpenAI's Whisper.
+This crate wraps core [whisper-rs](https://github.com/tazz4843/whisper-rs) functionality, voice activity detection (VAD), file loading, and optional features like resampling, making Whisper easier to integrate into your own projects.

-Realtime transcription is fairly difficult to run well without GPU acceleration.
+Real-time transcription is fairly difficult to run well without GPU acceleration.
 It is recommended to build this crate using one of the exposed GPU backends (CUDA, Vulkan, etc.) to achieve better performance (see: [Features](#features)).
-Depending on your hardware, it might be feasible to run realtime on CPU using a smaller quantized model (e.g. base.en-q5, tiny.en-q5).
+Depending on your hardware, it might be feasible to run real-time on CPU using a smaller quantized model (e.g. base.en-q5, tiny.en-q5).
 These are likely to be less accurate, but your results may vary.

-***NOTE: While this API is being used in [Ribble](https://github.com/jordan-clayton/ribble), bear in mind that it is a young project and may not necessarily be a good fit for production.***
+***NOTE: This library is primarily intended for personal and research use, but is actively used in [Ribble](https://github.com/jordan-clayton/ribble) and has proven stable in that context.
+While it has not been tested in large-scale deployments, it is likely suitable for production--though this is not guaranteed.
+***

 ## External Dependencies